trabdlkarim/UNIKA_MSc_CME705_ML/README.md

 # UNIKA M.Sc.
-CE Machine Learning
+Computer Eng.
+ML Course CME705
-This is a simple personal code pool for M.Sc.
-Computer Engineering Machine Learning (CME705) coursework from the University of Karabuk in Fall 21/22.
+This is a simple coursework code pool for M.Sc.
+Computer Engineering Machine Learning (CME705) course from the University of Karabuk Fall 21/22.